dcmouyard/recipes/meatloaf.md

 # Meatloaf

+★★★★★

 Serves: 6-8
+Time: 140 minutes

 You can use 2 pounds meatloaf mix in place of the ground beef, pork, and veal.
 If you like, you can also omit the bacon topping from the loaf.
 In this case, brush on half the glaze before baking and the other half during the last fifteen minutes of baking.

 ## Ingredients

-* ½ cup ketchup, or chili sauce
+* ½ cup Heinz 57 sauce, chili sauce, or ketchup
 * 4 tablespoons brown sugar
 * 4 teaspoons cider vinegar, or white vinegar
 * 2 teaspoons vegetable oil